Pallet Shuttle system with stacker crane at HAVI in Portugal

 - Download PDF

-HAVI is a global, privately owned company that focuses on innovating, optimising and managing the supply chains of leading brands.
+HAVI is a global, privately owned company that focuses on innovating, optimizing and managing the supply chains of leading brands.
 Services range from analytics, logistics, supply chain management, and packaging.
 Founded in 1974, HAVI partners with customers in more than 100 countries.
 In Portugal, HAVI customers in the food service sector include global players such as McDonald's, and domestic brands such as Portugalia.

 HAVI’s strength is its operational excellence in service, safety and quality.
 It is a leader when it comes to ensuring restaurants have what they need, when they need it.
 To deliver this promise, HAVI’s logistics centers must have fast, efficient operations, as well as a comprehensive control over all goods, with a focus on shelf life and quality standard.